SquadFM/Falcon-4-BMS-Linux/README.md

 - Alt + c, t = restarts TrackIR BMS module (usually not needed, just FYI)

 ## Weapon Delivery Planner
+- this app can NOT be started from the Alternative Launcher and therefore requires a separate command to run
 - download WDP from
 http://www.weapondeliveryplanner.nl/download/index.html
 - unpack archive and copy folder to